-- Wandsworth council is working to improve existing areas of Wandsworth and approving plans for new developments aiming to better cultivate better housing, transport, leisure pursuits and business opportunities in the borough.3 This will be done through the creation of 20,000 new homes, of which 4,000 will be available through a range of low cost housing schemes, 24,000 new jobs, employment & business opportunities with major employers like Apple choosing to base themselves in the borough as increasing community facilities including education, retail, recreation and health.
-The development focused on Nine Elms, Winstanley and York Road and Alton estates. - The borough is extremely well connected with a wide variety of transport links including five tube stations, Mayor's Bike Hire scheme, riverbus service and future developments with the Northern line extension and Crossrail. - Clapham Junction station, the busiest station in the UK by trains passing through it and number of passengers making interchanges. - o 45% of Wandsworth residents of working age travel to work by public transport, which is the second highest proportion in country.5 Active travel (e.g. walking, jogging, cycling) can be a simple way to add physical activity into your daily routine and 11% of Wandsworth residents of working age travel to work by foot or bicycle5, with the borough being the second highest for levels of regular cycling in London.6 - Green space promotes active living and provides important physical, psychological and social health benefits for individuals and the community.
-Publicly accessible parks (regional, metropolitan, district, local, small and pocket parks) make up almost a quarter (23%) of the total area of Wandsworth.7 - There are 32 public parks in the borough including Wandsworth common, Tooting Bec Common, Wandle valley and Battersea park - Biodiversity can increase the benefits that people enjoy from nature.
-There are 1,600 different species recorded within 27 different habitat types, with several rare and endangered species can be found in Wandsworth including peregrine falcons, black redstarts and stag beetles 8
+- Wandsworth Council is working to improve existing areas of Wandsworth and approving plans for new developments aiming to better cultivate better housing, transport, leisure pursuits and business opportunities in the borough.3 This will be done through the creation of 20,000 new homes (of which 4,000 will be available through a range of low-cost housing schemes), 24,000 new jobs, employment and business opportunities (with major employers like Apple choosing to base themselves in the borough), as well as increasing community facilities including education, retail, recreation and health.
+The development is focused on Nine Elms, Winstanley and York Road and Alton estates. - The borough is extremely well connected with a wide variety of transport links including five tube stations, Mayor's Bike Hire scheme, riverbus service and future developments with the Northern line extension and Crossrail. - Clapham Junction is the busiest railway station in the UK by trains passing through it and number of passengers making interchanges. - o 45% of Wandsworth residents of working age travel to work by public transport, which is the second highest proportion in country.5 Active travel (e.g. walking, jogging, cycling) can be a simple way to add physical activity into one's daily routine and 11% of Wandsworth residents of working age travel to work by foot or bicycle5, with the borough being the second highest for levels of regular cycling in London.6 - Green space promotes active living and provides important physical, psychological and social health benefits for individuals and the community.
+Publicly accessible parks (regional, metropolitan, district, local, small and pocket parks) make up almost a quarter (23%) of the total area of Wandsworth.7 - There are 32 public parks in the borough including Wandsworth Common, Tooting Bec Common, Wandle Valley and Battersea Park - Biodiversity can increase the benefits that people enjoy from nature.
+There are 1,600 different species recorded within 27 different habitat types; several rare and endangered species can be found in Wandsworth including peregrine falcons, black redstarts and stag beetles 8